aldefouw/react_query_builder/README.md

 If you have permissions assigned to data models, you might need to prevent certain views from being accessible to a particular user.

-You can achieve this by overriding the default method in the initializer.
+You can achieve this by overriding the default #result_data method in the initializer.

-For example, you might choose to pass options with multiple keys that contains the current_ability that a user has.
+For example, you might choose to pass options with multiple keys that contains the current_ability that a user has (in case of using CanCanCan).

 ```
 ReactQueryBuilder::QueryBuilderController.class_eval do